Officers of election work at the polls on Election Day to ensure elections are run in an honest and well-organized manner.

 Are detail-oriented, able to take directions well, and not easily distracted

-What type of people work as Election Officers?
+What type of people work as Officers of Election?

 Just about everyone!
-Senior citizens, retirees, recent high school graduates, college students, people who work full-time and part-time, and people who are self-employed serve as election officers.
+Senior citizens, retirees, recent high school graduates, college students, people who work full-time and part-time, and people who are self-employed serve as officers of election.